Asus: History

 Asus was founded in Taipei in 1989 by Tzu-Hsien Tung, Ted Hsu, Wayne Hsieh and M.T.
 Liao, all four having previously worked at Acer as hardware engineers.
 At this time, Taiwan had yet to establish a leading position in the computer hardware business.
-Intel Corporation would supply any new processors to more established companies like IBM first, and Taiwanese companies would have to wait for approximately six months after IBM received their engineering prototypes.
+Intel Corporation would supply any new processors to more established companies like IBM first, and Taiwanese companies would have to wait for approximately six months after IBM received its engineering prototypes.
 According to company history, Asus created a motherboard prototype for using an Intel 486, but it had to do so without access to the actual processor.
 When Asus approached Intel to request a processor to test it, Intel itself had a problem with its own 486 motherboard.
 Asus solved Intel's problem and it turned out that Asus's motherboard worked correctly without the need for further modification.
-Since then, Asus was receiving Intel engineering samples ahead of its competitors.
+Since then, Asus has been receiving Intel engineering samples ahead of its competitors.

 In September 2005, Asus released the first PhysX accelerator card.
 In December 2005, Asus entered the LCD TV market with the TLW32001 model.
 In January 2006, Asus announced that it would cooperate with Lamborghini to develop the VX laptop series.

 On 9 March 2006, Asus was confirmed as one of the manufacturers of the first Microsoft Origami models, together with Samsung and Founder Technology.
 On 8 August 2006, Asus announced a joint venture with Gigabyte Technology.
 On 5 June 2007, Asus announced the launch of the Eee PC netbook computer line at the Computex trade fair.
 On 9 September 2007, Asus indicated support for Blu-ray, announcing the release of a BD-ROM/DVD writer PC drive, BC-1205PT.
 Asus subsequently released several Blu-ray based notebooks.

 In January 2008, Asus began a major restructuring of its operations, splitting into three independent companies: Asus (focused on applied first-party branded computers and electronics); Pegatron (focused on OEM manufacturing of motherboards and components); and Unihan Corporation (focused on non-PC manufacturing such as cases and molding).
 In the process of the restructuring, a highly criticized pension-plan restructuring effectively zeroed out the existing pension balances.
 The company paid out all contributions previously made by employees.